Cocktails

 - What food goes well with a Japanese?

-- Japanese pairs well with Cheese, Desserts.
+- Japanese pairs well with Desserts, Chocolate, Coffee Desserts.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Japanese?

 - The Japanese has an ABV of approximately 19.7%.
 That's approximately 1.33 US standard drinks.
-A standard serving contains 324 calories, 38.5g sugar, 41.4g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 324 kcal, 38.5g sugar, 41.4g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Japanese typically served?